thomas-bouvier/floppy-bird/ai/q_learning/docs/q_learning_algorithm_doc.md

 A is a set of actions
 Q[S,A] contains Q-values
 y is the discount
-a is the learning rate
+alpha is the learning rate
 #LOOP#
 s' = previous_state
 a' = previous_action